jsscmnhn/shady_amsterdam/docs/Network.md

 The entry function `process_multiple_shade_maps` calculates shade weights for all edges in a network based on raster shade maps.

-- **Parameters:**
-  - `graph_file`: Path to the base network GraphML file (OSM network or pre-processed graph).
-  - `raster_dir`: Directory containing raster shade maps for calculating shade weights.
-  - `output_dir`: Directory where the processed GraphML files (with shade weights) will be saved.

 #### How to Use:
 1. Set the `graph_file` to specify the pedestrian network.
 2. Provide `raster_dir` with the shade maps in `.TIF` format.
 The shade maps should have file names as `xxx_YYYYMMDD_HH`,such as `amsterdam_20241031_900`.